Shipping Frozen Meat - The Safe, Fast, & Low-Cost Way!

 Can I Pack and Ship Frozen Meat and Fresh Meat Together?

-You may need to deliver mail order meat shipments mixed with both frozen and fresh items arranged in varying configurations to keep both types protected as needed.
+You may need to deliver mail-order meat shipments mixed with both frozen and fresh items arranged in varying configurations to keep both types protected as needed.

 In that case, you'd package in such a way to keep frozen meat from thawing and fresh meat from freezing.
 Let's take a look at one example of how companies mix their shipments without risking the thermal integrity of either.